-Commission report may trigger shutdown of mines in Indian state
+Commission report and shutdown of mines in Indian state

 800px-Coal_mine_in_Dhanbad,_India